HOW A DALLAS CAR ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 - Other out of pocket expenses and costs

 Accepting a low settlement offer is a mistake that can end up costing you in the future.
-Don’t let an insurance company take advantage of your grief and vulnerability.
+Don’t let an insurance company take advantage of your vulnerability, pain and suffering.
 They are skilled at deceiving people into losing out on what’s rightfully theirs.
-If your claim has been denied or you’ve been offered a settlement amount, you should consider speaking with one of our lawyers, who can help you determine what options are available in your case.
+If your claim has been denied or you’ve been offered a settlement amount, you should consider speaking with one of our car wreck lawyers, who can help you determine what options are available in your case.
 Letting our car accident attorneys handle all communications with the insurance company will increase your chances of being offered a higher settlement.

-The process of insurance claims could take a few weeks or even years before they’re resolved.
+The process of insurance claims could take a few weeks or even years from the date of the accident before they’re resolved.
 The time it takes for your case to be settled depends upon the facts of your case.
 At The Patel Firm, our attorneys are experienced in getting your compensation promptly so you can cover your expenses and begin to move on with your life.
 Let our compassionate team negotiate aggressively on your behalf because we believe that you should never settle for less than you deserve.
-If we cannot reach an agreement with the insurance company, we’re prepared to move forward with a lawsuit.
+If we cannot reach an agreement with the insurance company, we’re prepared to move forward and file a lawsuit.

 When determining the amount of compensation in a car accident claim, several factors are taken into consideration.
 Ultimately, the specific details of your case, including the severity of your injuries and damage sustained to your property, will determine what you’ll be eligible to recover.
 If you were injured in a car accident by a negligent driver, you might be entitled to economic as well as non-economic damages.